Messaging services have come a long way from the homing pigeon and the early days of AIM, thank goodness!

 We’ve already taken a look at Facebook Messenger for businesses, but while Facebook is still very much the king of social media, it’s certainly got a few little princes and princesses keen to take the throne.

-In fact, one of the most likely contenders to knock Facebook from its top spot is sister-network Instagram, which the New York Times has lovingly referred to as ‘Facebook’s next Facebook’ ever since the platform grew by a whopping 100 million users within just a 6 month window during the first half of last year.
+In fact, one of the most likely contenders to knock Facebook from its top spot as a direct message platform is sister-network Instagram, which the New York Times has lovingly referred to as ‘Facebook’s next Facebook’ ever since the platform grew by a whopping 100 million users within just a 6 month window during the first half of last year.

 Statistics like this are now posing an interesting question: should businesses be putting all their eggs into one (particularly strong) Facebook basket, or should they be branching out and discovering alternative communications options?